 Can you believe that this month marks one year of NMRs?
 I started this project on Yom Kippur 2019, and have done 11 (and a half) resolutions; this month will be 12 full resolutions.
 What to do in commemoration?

 Yom Kippur, which inspired this project last year, is the Jewish holiday of atonement, of repentance, and also of new beginnings.
 It’s a time of year for looking back at what has been done before, acknowledging our ever-present failures and shortcomings, and use them to learn the appropriate lessons and make the future better than the past.
 So this month my resolution is merely to reflect on the past 12 months, and figure out how I can make the project better next year.

 The focus of this blog, and the whole project of NMRs, seems to fit the theme.
 This blog is about bringing things from the Meta Level and applying the lessons to the Real World: this month’s Real World resolution is to see what my resolutions look like on the Meta Level.
 And this blog is about learning life lessons from unconventional places: I’m not Jewish, yet I’m taking lessons from a high Jewish holiday.

-Next month I will discuss the previous year, how the resolutions have changed and how they changed me, and finally, on reflection, what improvements I’m making to the project.
+Next month In November sometime I will discuss the previous year, how the resolutions have changed and how they changed me, and finally, on reflection, what improvements I’m making to the project.